U.S. judge gives preliminary OK to $48 mln VW investor settlement

 The German automaker admitted in September 2015 to secretly installing software in nearly 500,000 U.S. cars to cheat government exhaust emissions tests.
 The vehicles had emitted up to 40 times the legally allowable pollutants.

 In 2017, VW also pleaded guilty to fraud, obstruction of justice and falsifying statements in a U.S. court.
-Under the plea agreement, VW agreed to sweeping reforms, new audits and oversight by an independent monitor for three years.
+Under the plea deal, the automaker agreed to sweeping reforms, new audits and oversight by an independent monitor for three years.